soham1826/apex-website/README.md

-# Atulyam 2023
+# Apex 2024

-[Website for Atulyam 2023](https://atulyam23.com) - A cultural fest of NITAP.
+[Website for Atulyam 2023](https://atulyam23.com) - A cultural fest of SITRC.